Rothamsted/knetmaps.js/docs/Installation Guide.md

 # Installation Guide

-# pending

 **KnetMaps** is a web application that uses cytoscapeJS, jQuery and other javascript libraries to visualize network graphs and allow users to interact with them.
 It accepts a JSON dataset from the user as input and visualizes it within a container on your web page.

 ### Using KnetMaps in your web application

-A simple way to have **KnetMaps** on your webpage is shown in `index.html`, i.e., using the code snippet below.
-This will create the KnetMaps menubar, the cytoscapeJS core container, ItemInfo panel and a legend (listing the number of total and visible nodes/ edges in the network):
+A simple way to have **KnetMaps** on your web application is shown in `index.html`, i.e., using the code snippet below.
+This code in the `<body>` of the page will create the KnetMaps menubar, the cytoscapeJS core container, ItemInfo panel and a counts legend (listing the number of total and visible nodes/ edges in the network):
 ```
 <!-- KnetMaps -->
    <div id="knet-maps">